Skip to Content

 Hummingbirds love this powerhouse of nectar production.
 These 2- to 3-foot (50- to 75-cm) perennials bear blue, purple, orange, red, or yellow flowers.
 They are fussy about soil, needing rich, well-draining soil.
 If you love orange flowers, look at these gorgeous orange shade perennials.

-7. Coral bells (Heuchera)
+7. Coral Bells (Heuchera)

-pink coral bells
+pink coral bells flowers.

 Winter-Hardy in Zones 3 to 9